zio/zio-connect/docs/s3-connector.md

 Test / Stub
 -----------
 A stub implementation of S3Connector is provided for testing purposes via the `TestS3Connector.layer`.
 It uses internally an `TRef[Map[BucketName, S3Bucket]]` instead of talking to S3.
-You can use create the test harness as follows:
+You can create the test harness as follows:

 ```scala
 import zio.connect.s3._